EmilHvitfeldt/smltar/docs/06_ml_regression.md

 ```

 ```
-#> # A tibble: 168 x 4
+#> # A tibble: 168 × 4
 #>     year .pred case_name                                text
 #>    <dbl> <dbl> <chr>                                    <chr>
 #>  1  2009 2055.
 Nijhawan v.
-Holder        "Supreme Court of United States.\n*229…
+Holder                       "Supreme Court of Unite…
 #>  2  2008 1957.
 Green v.
-Johnson          "                 Cite as: 553 U. S. _…
+Johnson                         "                 Cite …
 #>  3  2008 1952.
 Dalehite v.
-United States "Supreme Court of United States.\n*16 …
+United States                "Supreme Court of Unite…
 #>  4  2008 1982.
 Preston v.
-Ferrer         "Supreme Court of United States.\n*981…
+Ferrer                        "Supreme Court of Unite…
 #>  5  2007 1876.
-Quebec Bank of Toronto v… "Supreme Court of United States.\n*179…
+Quebec Bank of Toronto v.
+Hellman        "Supreme Court of Unite…
 #>  6  2004 2035.
 Illinois v.
-Lidster       "No. 02-1060.\nPolice set up a highway…
+Lidster                      "No. 02-1060.\nPolice s…
 #>  7  2002 1969.
 Borgner v.
-Florida Board… "No. 02-165.\nCERTIORARI TO THE UNITED…
+Florida Board of Dentistry    "No. 02-165.\nCERTIORAR…
 #>  8  2000 1974.
 Ohler v.
-United States    "OHLERv.UNITED STATES\nCERTIORARI TO T…
+United States                   "OHLERv.UNITED STATES\n…
 #>  9  2000 1955.
 Bush v.
-Palm Beach Count… "No. 00-836\nON WRIT OF CERTIORARI TO …
+Palm Beach County Canvassing Bd.
+"No. 00-836\nON WRIT OF…
 #> 10  1999 1964.
 Dickinson v.
 Zurko                       "No. 98 377\nQ.
-TODD DICKINSON,  ACTIN…
+TODD DI…
 #> # … with 158 more rows
 ```

 There are some interesting examples here where we can understand why the model would mispredict:

-- _BedRoc Limited, LLC v.
-United States_ was a case decided in 2004 regarding the 1919 Pittman Act.
+- *Dalehite v.
+United States* was a case about a fertilizer explosion that is mislabeled in our dataset; it was decided in 1953, not 2008 as we see in our data, and we predict a year of 1952, very close to the true decision date.

-- The case written by Antonin Scalia functioning as a circuit justice during his time on the Supreme Court is confusing, given that he served as a federal judge on the D.C.
-Circuit Court of Appeals earlier and appears in the training set as such.
+- *Bush v.
+Palm Beach County Canvassing Board* in 2000 was part of the fallout of the 2000 presidential election and dealt with historical issues like the due process clause of the U.S. Constitution; these “old” textual elements push its prediction much earlier than its true date.

 <div class="rmdwarning">
 <p>Looking at examples that your model does not perform well for is well worth your time, for similar reasons that exploratory data analysis is valuable before you begin training your model.</p>